soumyab8/Ansible/README.md

 A Fact is nothing but a property of the target node.
 Before you run any playbook, ansible collects all the facts and keep it ready.

-Ex: ansible -i invenetory all -m setup
+Ex: ansible all -i inventory -u centos -e ansible_password=DevOps321 -m setup

 ``